MA Degree Program

 Degree Program

-CREEES’s one-year interdisciplinary master's degree program in Russian, East European, and Eurasian Studies provides students with a strong grounding in historical and contemporary processes of change in the Russian Federation, Eastern Europe, the Caucasus, and Central Asia.
+CREEES’s one-year interdisciplinary Master of Arts (MA) degree program in Russian, East European, and Eurasian Studies (REEES) provides students with a strong grounding in historical and contemporary processes of change in the Russian Federation, Eastern Europe, the Caucasus, and Central Asia.
 Core requirements provide intellectual cohesion, while electives and the capstone project give students the flexibility to pursue their own academic and professional interests drawing on Stanford’s excellence in teaching and research and rich library and archival resources.
 The REEES MA program prepares students for a range of professional and academic careers.

-All students in the M.A.
-REEES program must complete a minimum of 48 academic credit units.
-All course work applied to the 48-unit minimum must deal primarily with Russian, Eurasian, or East European studies, be at the graduate level, and be approved by the CREEES associate director, who ensures that planned course work satisfies requirements towards the degree.
-Students may enroll up for up to 18-units per quarter (56 units in one academic year).
+All students in the MA REEES program must complete a minimum of 48 academic credit units.
+All course work applied to the 48-unit minimum must focus primarily with REEES, be taken at the graduate level (usually 200-level, and above), and be approved by the CREEES Associate Director, ensuring that planned course work satisfies requirements towards the degree.
+Students may enroll up for up to 18-units per quarter In the Autumn, Winter, and Spring Quarters (56 units, total, in given academic year).
 The MA program is typically completed in one academic year; in some cases, longer periods of study may be permitted.
 Details regarding REEES MA degree requirements can be found in the Stanford Bulletin.

 Core Requirements

-- Spring: REES 221: Ukraine at a Crossroads
+REES 221: Ukraine at a Crossroads (Instructor: Yuliya Ilchuk)

 Electives